Register online online –

 If I'm participating virtually, when do I complete my challenge and what distance do I

 You can choose your own distance challenge and the time frame to complete it according to your own availability.
-Whether it’s walking, running or completing the distance with a mobility aid, as long as you complete the challenge in February, the rest is up to you!
+As long as you complete the challenge in February, the rest is up to you!

 Can I track my walk if I don't have Strava?